Lord Dunmore's War: McDonald's Expedition

 In the first battle of the war, on July 26, 1774, forces under Angus McDonald crossed the Ohio River to attack the villages of Wakatomika.
 McDonald commanded a battalion of about 400 men divided into eight companies, including Michael Cresap, George Rogers Clark, and Daniel Morgan as three of the company commanders.

 After making first contact on July 31 with 3 Native Americans on horseback, McDonald suspected a decoy initiated ambush, and organized the companies into three columns.
 The following day, they indeed encountered three Native American scouts who ran through a swamp, leading McDonald's battalion to an ambush.
 Prepared for this tactic, McDonald's battalion flanked the Native Americans, who conducted a fighting withdrawal.
 The battalion reported two dead and five wounded, with one Native American confirmed killed.

 The Virginians continued to the Muskingum River, where they exchanged musket fire with village defenders, killing one while suffering no losses.
 During the exchange, a Virginian named Joseph Nicholson and a Lenape man recognized one another, and the Lenape man crossed the river to speak with McDonald.
 He told McDonald that the Pennsylvanians had warned the area villages of the "cruel" Virginian's approach, and that the Lenape were friendly towards white settlers.
 The Lenape man left and returned the next day with two more Lenape men and one Mingo.
 After some discussion, McDonald sent them with a message that he would spare the nearby villages if they released two white women that had recently been captured, and offered three warriors to be held by the Virginians until the chiefs could meet in a council.

 While awaiting their response, McDonald sent two companies to cross the river downstream.
 When the Lenape did not return on August 2, 1774, McDonald ordered an attack.
 Along the way, they found the Mingo man from the previous day, who said the villages had refused their terms.
 McDonald kept the man as hostage.
 The two companies that had crossed the river, meanwhile, met an ambush of defenders.
 The Virginians outflanked their position and believed that they had killed or wounded several.
 The entire battalion entered the villages, which they found abandoned.
 They plundered and burned one Mingo and five Shawnee villages, but spared the Lenape villages since they were considered neutral.

 Shawnee defenders killed two Virginians and wounded several more, but McDonald was able to sack multiple villages and destroy their fields.
 They returned to Wheeling with three Shawnee captives and three scalps.
-Native American attacks continued; McDonald's campaign accomplished little, but convinced Governor Dunmore than overwhelming force was needed.
+Native American attacks continued; McDonald's campaign accomplished little, but convinced Governor Dunmore that more than overwhelming force was needed.